-As you get accustomed to using a Jura A9, you will be able to customize the drinks you make, so that you get a cup that’s perfected to your taste.
+As you get accustomed to using a Jura A9, you will be able to customize the drinks you make to get a cup that’s perfected to your taste.

-Say you aren’t a fan of too much milk in your cappuccinos.
-Via the touch screen, you can instruct the machine to put less milk in the cappuccinos it makes.
-You can either use the setting only once or have the machine save it and make the beverage as you like it each time.
+For example, say you aren’t a fan of too much milk in your cappuccinos.
+Via the touch screen, you can instruct the machine to put less milk in the cappuccinos.

 You can do the same with the amounts of espresso in either straight shots or milk-based coffee drinks, too, to get the strength just right.

-This feature certainly grants access to a lot of options, which is always a good thing with a coffee machine—especially if more than one person is going to use it.
+This feature certainly grants access to many options, which is always a good feature of coffee machines—especially if more than one person is going to use it.